-Key management compensation.
-During the six months ended 30 June 2009 and 2008, the Group paid to key management personnel (members of the Board of Directors and the Management Board, some of whom have also direct and indirect interests in the Group) short-term compensation, including salary, bonuses, (excluding dividends) the total of RR 374 million and RR 477 million in cash, respectively.
-For the three months ended 30 June 2009 and 2008, the Group paid RR 313 million and RR 411 million, respectively.
 Such amounts include personal income tax and are net of unified social tax.
 The remuneration for serving on the Board of Directors is subject to approval by the General Meeting of Shareholders.
 Key management personnel also receive certain short-term benefits related to healthcare.
-In addition, RR 88 million was recognized in both periods as part of the share-based compensation scheme and included in general and administrative expenses.
+In addition, RR 44 million was recognized during three months ended 30 September 2009 and 2008, and RR 132 million during the nine month ended 30 September 2009 and 2008 as part of the share-based compensation scheme and included in general and administrative expenses.